 The research component consists of a substantial written dissertation exploring a specific topic in depth.

-Term 3 (April - June) You take examinations for the Term 1 and 2 modules and continue to work on your dissertation.
+You take examinations for the Term One and Two modules and continue to work on your dissertation.

 Graduates have pursued roles such as: actuaries; finance and investment analysts and advisers and university researchers.